Imperator-Multiplayer-Community/hmo_unit_balance_overhaul/README.md

 LI: Are now considered spearmen.
 They counter cavalry.
 Take less morale damage.

 HC: Center formation horsemen.
-They count swordsmen.
+They counter swordsmen.
 Take less morale damage and deal more morale damage.

 ## Flank units:
 LC: Do a lot of damage but will retreat quickly.
 If they win the flanks they will decimate the enemy center.